Alessia drifted, never quite reaching wakefulness.

 Dionys leaned against the tent post beside him, arms crossed as he glared at the still sleeping camp beyond the tent.
 A smirk tugged at the corner of his mouth, which was somehow worse than any outright teasing.

-“‘Hmph?’” he echoed with a soft laugh, his voice pitched low to not wake the sleeping women.
+“‘Hmph?’” he echoed, his voice pitched low to not wake the sleepers inside.
 “Eloquent as always, my king.”

 Odrian elbowed him in the ribs.

-The rising sun cast long shadows as the camp began to stir, soldiers waking to start a new day—stoking fires, pulling on armor, beginning drills.
-In the tent guarded by two kings, two women’s breaths—one steady and deep, the other soft and snuffling—evened out as the pair fell asleep.
+The rising sun cast long shadows as the camp began to stir, soldiers waking to start a new day.
+Stoking fires, pulling on armor, beginning drills.

 “Princess Dumbass,” Odrian mused.
 He caught Dionys’ eye with a smile.